If you’re considering coming to the United States for college, you’ve come to the right place!

 Deadline: early January-early February

 This is the plan under which most applicants apply.
 Note that because a significant portion of the class may already be filled with students who applied early, acceptance rates may be lower than the officially published statistics.
 A school whose overall admit rate is 10% may in fact accept more like 5-6% of RD applicants.
 For international students, the real figure may be closer to 1%; in a given year, an institution may only accept a few applicants from an entire country.
 For this reason, even applicants with very high levels of achievement should not count on being accepted at very top schools during the RD round.

 As you are probably aware, college in the United States is far more expensive than in other countries: one year of tuition and fees may run well over $70,000.

-While these prices are well out of reach for the vast majority of families, they are also somewhat misleading: US colleges provide enormous discounts to many students.
+While these prices are well out of reach for the vast majority of families, they are also somewhat misleading: American colleges provide enormous discounts to many students.
 On some campuses, less than half the study body may pay anything close to sticker price.